Multiple encryption: The Rule of Two

 manufacturer has provided NSA with sufficient evidence that the implementations of the two components are independent of one another."

 The principle is practiced in the NSA's secure mobile phone called Fishbowl.
 The phones use two layers of encryption protocols, IPsec and Secure Real-time Transport Protocol (SRTP), to protect voice communications.
 The Samsung Galaxy S9 Tactical Edition is also an approved CSfC Component.

-Examples

-The figure shows from inside to outside the process of how the encrypted capsule is formed in the context of Echo Protocol, used by the Software Application GoldBug Messenger.
-GoldBug has implemented a hybrid system for authenticity and confidentiality.